wp-plugins/usgs-stream-flow-data/README.txt

 == Screenshots ==

-1. Site Code Search
+1. Site Code Search By State
 2. Admin Page
-3. Showing USGS Data in Widget
+3. Showing USGS Data as a Widget
 4. Showing USGS Without Graphs in a Post

 == Changelog ==
+= 1.0.6 =
+Tested with 3.9
+Updated plugin Description to fit on WordPress.org Updated ScreenShots to match 3.9

+= 1.0.4 =
+Updated Plugin Description

 = 1.0.3 =
 Tested with 3.9